in , ,

 You can do a similar thing for your windows in the winter.
 For instance, you can make sure that they are properly sealed and seal them if they are not.
 But if you are looking for completely free ways to do this, you can use a cloth to seal the bottoms of your windows and even the sides if possible.

-Keeping the drain clean can make your HVAC system efficient as well.
+Keeping the drain clean is important to maintain energy-efficient HVAC systems as well.
 It can also help save your basement from the water in case the drain becomes blocked.

 The drain is often found by the cooling coil indoors.
 This is usually found mounted above the furnace.